-The Midwest Reliability Organization (MRO) is one of eight Regional Reliability Organizations that comprise the North American Electric Reliability Council (NERC).
-The MRO is a non-profit organization committed to safeguarding the reliability of the electric power system in the upper Midwest part of North America.

-The region supplies approximately 280,000,000 terawatt-hours to more than twenty million people and spans nine states (Illinois, Iowa, Michigan, Minnesota, Montana, Nebraska, North Dakota, South Dakota, and Wisconsin) and two Canadian provinces (Manitoba and Saskatchewan) covering roughly one million square miles.
+MRO is one of eight regional entities that comprise the North American Electric Reliability Corporation (NERC).
+MRO is a not for profit entity committed to safeguarding and improving reliability of the Bulk Power System in the upper Midwest part of North America and the Canadian provinces of Manitoba and Saskatchewan.
+The Midwest Reliability Organization region supplies approximately 280,000,000 terawatt-hours to more than twenty million people and covers roughly one million square miles.